17devraj/Real-Estate-Market-Insights-with-Predictive-Analytics/README.md

-# Real Estate Analytics 🏘️📊
+# Real Estate Market Insights with Predictive Analytics 🏘️📊

 A comprehensive data analytics project focused on exploring, cleaning, modeling, and interpreting real estate market data to uncover trends and insights.
 This project covers the full data workflow and uses real-world datasets scraped from housing listings.